-While the the plan’s primary goal is to give you peace of mind and help you regain some resemblance of control, it’s helpful to share it with others.
-Anyone who has regular contact with your child should have a copy of the plan.
-This could be a grandparent, aunt or uncle, a trusted friend or neighbor, or your child’s guidance counselor.
-If your child is over the age of eighteen, it is important to evaluate who the people are they trust and include them in creating the plan.
+While the plan's primary goal is to give you peace of mind and help you regain some resemblance of control, it's helpful to share it with others.
+Anyone with regular contact with your child should have a copy of the plan.
+This could be a grandparent, aunt or uncle, a trusted friend or neighbor, or your child's guidance counselor.
+If your child is over eighteen, it is important to evaluate the people they trust and include them in creating the plan.
 Then, they should have a copy of the final product.

 Navigating a mental health or other crisis is scary.
 Having a plan so you know how to respond can make it less scary.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.

 We hate SPAM.
 We will never sell your information, for any reason.